 Yes, sport medicine doctors are covered by OHIP providers if you have a valid health card.
 Some treatments such as injections, however, will incur additional costs.

-A sports medicine doctor needs a referral from a physical such as a family medicine physician, general practitioner or emergency medicine doctor.
+A sports medicine doctor needs a referral from a physician such as a family medicine physician, general practitioner, or emergency medicine doctor.

 - Provide consults and referrals for Platelet Rich Plasma and Prolotherapy injections